-At present PIP teams meet on a frequency agreed upon by the team, based on the activities and timeline to be completed.
-If key stakeholders or staff are unavailable, meetings are rescheduled to ensure appropriate representation is available for discussions.
+PIP teams meet on a frequency agreed upon by the team, based on the activities to be completed and the associated timelines.
+If key stakeholders or staff are unavailable, meetings are rescheduled to help ensure appropriate representation is available for discussions.

-As part of the CQI process, additional data collection and analysis needs will be identified by the quality committee and/or PIP team and create a plan in conjunction with the Office of QA.
+As part of the CQI process, additional data collection and analysis needs will be identified by the Quality Committee and/or PIP team, who will create a plan in conjunction with the Office of QA.
 Analytical staff (i.e., embedded analysts, epidemiologists) will help support mentoring and discussion of best analytical practices to better understand data and needs.
-Larger system and processes changes may be identified for items with a high likely impact on outcomes or ability to access appropriate services.
-DHHR tracks findings, discussion, and action plans via program, department, and workgroup lead level meetings.
+Larger system and process changes may be identified for items with a high likely impact on outcomes or ability to access appropriate services.
+DoHS tracks findings, discussion, and action plans via program-, department-, and workgroup-lead-level meetings.
 This or similar approaches may also be tracked or expanded to a PIP team.
-All tracking is completed via the

-CQI Actions and Recommendation Tracker to ensure accountability to identified actions and activities.
-Discussion, additional analysis, and programmatic next steps should typically be driven by identifying vulnerabilities, determining action plans, sorting data for common themes, discussing results with leadership/stakeholders, and using results or themes to shape priorities for future action.
+All tracking is completed via the CQI Actions and Recommendation Tracker (reference Appendix B) to help ensure accountability to identified actions and activities.
+Discussion, additional analysis, increased frequency of data collection/monitoring, and programmatic next steps should typically be driven by identifying vulnerabilities, determining action plans, sorting data for common themes, discussing results with leadership/stakeholders, and using results or themes to shape priorities for future action.